Shoe Review: On Cloudflyer

 Reviewers say the midfoot has plenty of width, and the tight mesh weave provides good structure to really lock down the laces.
 Like the midfoot, the toe box is also roomy.
 There’s enough space to let your feet relax naturally, and the looser mesh pattern stretches to conform to the unique shape of your foot.

 The updated On Cloudflyer is a well-rounded performer that gives you versatility for your training.

-On engineered the Cloudflyer with Helion foam for a light ride that protects you from the pavement, and they capped it with a dynamic mesh upper for stretch in the toe box and support in the midfoot.
+Helion foam provides a lightweight ride that protects you from the pavement, and a dynamic mesh upper offers stretch in the toe box and support in the midfoot.

 On’s unique CloudTec technology underfoot creates a stable transition and gives the shoe a supportive feel.

 “These shoes are perfect for those seeking support mixed with speed.
 I would recommend these shoes for easy runs and long runs.
 The fact that they’re so firm and light also make them a great option for the gym,” one reviewer says.

 Whether you’re a new runner progressing quickly through training or you’re an experienced racer with a PR on the line, the On Cloudflyer is a capable and versatile trainer partner.